bryceadam1/math-522-project/Bryce/time_log.md

 20 Mar 2023 | 1:00 | Met with group to talk about project idea
 23 Mar 2023 | 1:00 | Met with group and set up Git repository
 29 Mar 2023 | 1:00 | Did data generation and started on a NN
+11 Apr 2023 | 2:30 | Worked with Sebastian to finish NN.
+Initial experiments with NN.